 y If y is present, then y is overwritten with the translated integer indices, and x is left unchanged.
-Scope: global psb_loc_to_glob - Local to global indices conversion
+Scope: global

 Type: optional Intent: out.

 - 1. If an input index is out of range, then the corresponding output index is set to a negative number; - 2.
 The default Ignore means that the negative output is the only action taken on an out-of-range input.